open-telemetry/opentelemetry-python/docs/getting-started.rst

    python flask_example.py

-Configure Your HTTP Propagator (b3, Baggage)
+Configure Your HTTP propagator (b3, Baggage)
 -------------------------------------------------------

 A major feature of distributed tracing is the ability to correlate a trace across